 The departing owner

-The departing owner, if you’re acquiring a business, should be your most trusted advisor throughout this process.
+If you are acquiring a business, the departing owner should be your most trusted advisor throughout this process.

 After all, they are as likely to want a smooth transition during this process as anyone.